Snap! (programming language): History

 The web-based Snap! and older desktop-based BYOB were both developed by Jens Mönig for Windows, OS X and Linux with design ideas and documentation provided by Brian Harvey from University of California, Berkeley and have been used to teach "The Beauty and Joy of Computing" introductory course in computer science (CS) for non-CS-major students.
 Jens was a member of the Scratch Team before creating Snap!.
 BYOB is still available for downloading.

 License

-The source code of Snap! is GNU Affero General Public License (AGPL) licensed and is hosted on GitHub.
+The source code of Snap! is released under the GNU Affero General Public License version 3 (AGPLv3) license and is hosted on GitHub.
 The earlier, desktop-based 3.x version's code is available under a license that allows modification for only non-commercial uses and can be downloaded from the UC Berkeley website or CNET's download.com and TechTracker download page.

 Platforms

 Snap! runs on the major web-browsers on Windows, iOS, MacOS and Linux devices.